Areeba-binteali/Physical-AI-Textbook/website/docs/module-4-vla/04-orchestrator.md

 ---
-title: 'Chapter 4: The Orchestrator, From Plan to Action'
+id: 04-orchestrator
-sidebar_position: 4
+title: "Chapter 4: The Orchestrator, From Plan to Action"
 ---

 # Chapter 4: The Orchestrator, From Plan to Action